← Back to Blog

 Changing the anti-roll bar and shock absorbers isn't difficult as such.
 The process is straightforward.
 But it took a fair bit longer than I'd planned for.

 Why?
 Because the old ones were so rusted on that it took forever to get some of the old bolts undone.
+This is where you'll need penetrating lubricant → (trust me, you'll need it) and ideally a blow torch → to heat stubborn bolts.

 Snapped anti-roll bar and fitting kit off—finally!
 This took way longer than expected.